snellm/highlander/README.md

 "There can be only one"

-Highlander is a Java micro-library for retrieving the only element from a collection.
+Highlander is a Java micro-library for safely retrieving the only element from a source that may have zero, one or more elements.
 Supports:

 - Arrays, iterables and streams
 - Both Java 7 and 8
 - Both Guava and Java 8 Optional

-Example
+See www.michael-snell.com/2015/03/there-can-be-only-one.html for further detail.

+Usage
 =======

 See the tests at https://github.com/snellm/highlander/blob/master/src/test/java/com/snell/michael/highlander/ for usage examples.